mozilla-services/socorro/docs/middleware.rst

 Returns crashes that are explosive/suspicious.
 These crashes should be examined by people to make sure there are no regressions in product code base.

+Crash signatures are explosive if the count shot up by a huge amount.

 API specifications
 ^^^^^^^^^^^^^^^^^^